-CLIM bit CLI bit OCV bit Output effect Interrupt 0 0 х Normal running mode No 0 1 x PWM is put OFF on Current loop effect No 1 0 х Normal running mode No 1 1 0 PWM is put OFF on Current loop effect Yes 1 1 1 All MCOx outputs are put in reset state (MOE re- set) 1) Yes
+CLIM bit CLI bit OCV bit Output effect Interrupt 0 0 х Normal running mode No 0 1 х PWM is put OFF on Current loop effect No 1 0 х Normal running mode No 1 1 0 PWM is put OFF on Current loop effect Yes 1 1 1 All MCOx outputs are put in reset state (MOE reset) Yes

-For safety purposes, it can be necessary to put all MCOx outputs in reset state (high impedance, high state or low state depending on the setting made by the option byte) on a current limitation interrupt.
+For safety purposes, it can be necessary to put all MCOx outputs in reset state (high impedance or low state depending on the DISS bit in the MSCR register) on a current limitation interrupt.
 This is the purpose of the OCV bit.
 When a current limitation interrupt occurs, if the OCV bit is reset, the effect on the MCOx outputs is only to put the PWM signal OFF on the concerned outputs.
 If the OCV bit is set, when the current limitation interrupt occurs, all the MCOx outputs are put in reset state.